openwdl/wdl/versions/draft-3/SPEC.md

 #### Omitting Workflow Outputs

-If the `output {...}` section is omitted from a top-level workfow then the workflow engine should include all outputs from all calls in its final output.
+If the `output {...}` section is omitted from a top-level workflow then the workflow engine should include all outputs from all calls in its final output.

 However, if a workflow is intended to be called as a subworkflow, it is required that outputs are named and specified using expressions in the outputs block, just like task outputs.
 The rationale here is:
 - To present the same interface when calling subworkflows as when calling tasks.